 Lemon verbena offers a sweet lemon flavor that’s refreshing in tea or desserts and useful for seasoning meat dishes.
 The plant is a beauty in the landscape, forming an elegant shrub 6 feet tall by 8 feet wide.
 Leaves release their refreshing fragrance each time they’re touched, making this herb a good choice for planting near outdoor living areas or paths, where you can enjoy its lemony scent.
-A native of tropical climes, lemon verbena is perennial in frost-free areas.
+A native of tropical climates, lemon verbena is perennial in frost-free areas.
 To savor the flavor in regions with cold winters, try growing lemon verbena in a container you can carry indoors.

 Note: While we do not currently carry this variety, we offer this information for gardeners who wish to grow it.